 Replacement Note: When reassembling the LCD panel assembly in the display rear housing, make sure the magnet pairs and sleep magnet are secured in place.

-Replacement Note: The display rear housing comes with the pre-installed Apple logo, sponge pads, and corner brackets in the upper left and right corners.
+- 2. Reassemble and test the computer. - Replacement Note: The display rear housing comes with the pre-installed Apple logo, sponge pads, and corner brackets in the upper left and right corners.

 Additional Procedures